odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Payment flow
 ************

-In both cases, the payment process in Odoo :doc:`is the same
-</applications/finance/accounting/customer_invoices>`, the main difference would be that payments
-related to |PPD| invoices trigger the creation of a document type "P" (Pago).
+In both cases, the payment process in Odoo :doc:`is the same <../accounting/customer_invoices>`, the main difference being payments related to |PPD| invoices trigger the creation of a document type "P" (Pago).

-If a payment is related to a |PUE| invoice, it can be registered with the wizard and be associated with the corresponding invoice.
-Its status will be :guilabel:`In Payment` since the payment is effectively validated when it is bank reconciled.
+If a payment is related to a |PUE| invoice, it can be registered with the wizard, and be associated with the corresponding invoice.
+To do so, navigate to :menuselection:`Accounting --> Customers --> Invoices`, and select an invoice.
+Then, click the :guilabel:`Register Payment` button.
+The invoice status changes to :guilabel:`In Payment`, since the payment is effectively validated when it is bank reconciled.

 .. seealso::
-   :doc:`/applications/finance/accounting/bank/reconciliation`
+   :doc:`../accounting/bank/reconciliation`

-While this process is the same for PPD invoices, the addition of the creation of an :doc:`electronic document </applications/finance/accounting/customer_invoices/electronic_invoicing>` means that some additional requirements are needed to correctly send the document to the SAT.
+While this process is the same for PPD invoices, the addition of the creating an :doc:`electronic document <../accounting/customer_invoices/electronic_invoicing>` means some additional requirements are needed to correctly send the document to the |SAT|.

-- You need to confirm the specific :guilabel:`Payment Way` where you received the payment.
-Because of this, this field cannot be :guilabel:`99 - Por Definir` (To Define).
+From an invoice, you need to confirm the specific :guilabel:`Payment Way` where you received the payment.
+Because of this, the :guilabel:`Payment Way` field **cannot** be set as `99 - Por Definir (To Define)`.

-- If you are going to add a bank account to the customer in the :guilabel:`Accounting` tab of their contact, it needs to have a valid number.
+If you are going to add a bank account number in the :guilabel:`Accounting` tab of a customer's contact card, it must have a valid account number.

 .. note::
    The exact configurations are in the `Anexo 20 of the SAT